vortex-logger/vortex-logger/docs/browser.md

 })
 ```

-The `serialize` array also applies to any child logger serializers (see https://github.com/bingo-loggerjs/bingo-logger/blob/master/docs/api.md#discussion-2
+The `serialize` array also applies to any child logger serializers (see https://github.com/bingo/bingo/blob/master/docs/api.md#discussion-2
 for how to set child-bound serializers).

-Unlike server bingo-logger the serializers apply to every object passed to the logger method,
+Unlike server bingo the serializers apply to every object passed to the logger method,
 if the `asObject` option is `true`, this results in the serializers applying to the
-first object (as in server bingo-logger).
+first object (as in server bingo).

-For more info on serializers see https://github.com/bingo-loggerjs/bingo-logger/blob/master/docs/api.md#parameters.
+For more info on serializers see https://github.com/bingo/bingo/blob/master/docs/api.md#mergingobject.

 ### `transmit` (Object)